-"If you're looking for assistance to help you become a GSA schedule contractor, look no further!
+"If you're looking for assistance to help you become a GSA Contract Schedule or, look no further!
 Green Leaf Corporation provides your Sacramento company with expert GSA contract submittal assistance!
-A GSA schedule contract can help grow your business through federal contracting opportunities.
-Our services have helped numerous Sacramento small business expand market share through the acquisition of GSA schedule contracts since the year 2000.
+A GSA Contract Schedule can help grow your business through federal contracting opportunities.
+Our services have helped numerous Sacramento small business expand market share through the acquisition of GSA Contract Schedule s since the year 2000.

 Sacramento GSA ContractingGet your own GSA contract award by contacting Green Leaf Corporation.
 We provide GSA contract services to the greater Sacramento area including: Schedule 70 (IT), Schedule 65IIA (Medical), Schedule 84 (Homeland), Schedule 541 (Marketing), Schedule 56 (Building), Schedule 899 (Environmental), Schedule 36 (Imaging), Schedule 78 (Trade Shows), Schedule 00CORP (Professional Services) and more.
 Remember, a GSA contract award lasts for 5 years, with three 5-year renewal options at pre-approved pricing and allows you to market and sell to the government just like you sell commercially!
 Give us a call or email us today to get started!"